ArchanaRohilla/Kickstarter_Analysis/README.md

 # Kickstarter Analysis

+Kickstarter campaigns make ideas into reality.
+It’s where creators share new visions for creative work with the communities that will come together to fund them.

 # Project Overview

-In this project, a data analysis has been conducted to answer the question and determine whether the length of a Kickstarter campaign contributes to its ultimate success or failure.
+In this project, an analysis has been conducted to answer the question and determine whether the length of a Kickstarter campaign contributes to its ultimate success or failure.

 From the Kickstarter campaigns data analysis, we can say that the length of campaign contributes to its ultimate failure in most of the cases where the duration of the campaign is more than 30 days.
 In other